abd-elrahman-mohamed-anter/docker-2/README.md

 ![5](g--3.png)

-run springbet with ignore file on port 5000
+Run springbet with ignore file on port 5000
 ![6](g-3.png)

-run spring and springwith ignore
+Run  docker ps to see spring and springwith ignore and the ports

 ![7](g--2.png)

-the spring bet ignore on web
+Accessed the Spring bit app with .dockerignore in the browser

 ![8](g--4.png)

-size compare between with ignore and without ignore
+Compared image sizes with and without .dockerignore and found the size was reduced when using with ignore

-so without ignore the size is decreased
 ![9](size.png)